grmontpetit/odl-mdsal-cup-example/README.md

 4. Compile controller/features/mdsal/pom.xml with mvn clean install

+5. Load the base features needed by the cup example: feature:install odl-base-all

-5. Load the karaf distro and input the command "feature:install odl-cup"
+6. Load the karaf distro and input the command "feature:install odl-cup"